FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

-During \textit{initialization} (Figure~\ref{subfig:init}), the devices send information, such as network bandwidth and floating operations per second to the server.
-The DNN $M$ is initialized on the server.
-A Pre-processor module (Section~\ref{subsec:preprocessor}) uses the device information to partition $M$ into $M_d$, the initial layers for the device, and $M_s$, the remaining layers to be offloaded to the server.
-This module also generates an auxiliary network $\tilde{M}_d$ that is attached to the last layer of $M_d$. $M_d$ and $\tilde{M}_d$ sent to each device ($M_{d_k}$ and $\tilde{M}_{d_k}, k\in [K]$) are called the device-side network and auxiliary network, respectively, while $M_s$ on the server is the server-side network. $\tilde{M}_{d_k}$ will be used for local training on devices.
-The server also maintains the parameters of $M_d$ and $\tilde{M}_d$, denoted by $\bm{\theta}_d$ and $\bm{\tilde{\theta}}_d$, respectively.
+During \textit{initialization} (Figure~\ref{subfig:init}), devices report system information (e.g., network bandwidth and floating-point operations per second) to the server.
+The server initializes the DNN $M$.
+A pre-processor module (Section~\ref{subsec:preprocessor}) uses the device information to partition $M$ into $M_d$ (the initial layers executed on devices) and $M_s$ (the remaining layers offloaded to the server).
+The pre-processor also generates an auxiliary network $\tilde{M}_d$ attached to the last layer of $M_d$.
+The pair sent to device $k$ is denoted by $(M_{d_k}, \tilde{M}_{d_k})$, referred to as the device-side network and auxiliary network, respectively, while $M_s$ is the server-side network.
+The auxiliary network $\tilde{M}_{d_k}$ is used for local training on devices.
+The server maintains the parameters of $M_d$ and $\tilde{M}_d$, denoted by $\bm{\theta}_d$ and $\bm{\tilde{\theta}}_d$, respectively.

-The \textit{training} stage of \MethodName\ is shown in Figure~\ref{subfig:training}.
-On any device $k$, \textbf{device-side FedOptima} has a Compute Engine that comprises a Trainer and an Aggregator, and a Communicator (Section~\ref{subsec:device-design}).
-In repeated iterations, the Trainer takes a mini-batch of local data and generates activations as the output of the last layer of $M_{d_k}$.
-The activations are uploaded to the server and used to train $M_s$.
-Concurrently, the Trainer uses the activations to compute the gradients using $\tilde{M}_{d_k}$ and the local loss function $f_d$.
-Local training generates gradients instead of receiving them from the server, thereby halving the communication and mitigating \textit{Challenge~1}.
-After a predetermined number of training iterations, the Aggregator forwards the local models $\bm{\theta}_{d_k}$ (the parameters of $M_{d_k}$) to the server for aggregation.
-The received global model $\bm{\theta}_d$ (the parameters of $M_d$) replaces the local model.
+\di{\textit{Training} in \MethodName\ is shown in Figure~\ref{subfig:training}.
+On device $k$, \textbf{device-side \MethodName} includes a Compute Engine (i.e., Trainer and Aggregator) and a Communicator (Section~\ref{subsec:device-design}).
+In repeated iterations, the Trainer processes a mini-batch of local data and outputs activations from the last layer of $M_{d_k}$.
+These activations are uploaded to the server to train $M_s$.
+Meanwhile, the Trainer uses $\tilde{M}_{d_k}$ and the local loss function $f_d$ to compute gradients locally, instead of receiving gradients from the server.
+This halves the communication volume and mitigates \textit{Challenge~1}.
+Here, we use the term ``model'' to refer to the parameters of a neural network (e.g., the parameters of $M_{d_k}$ are denoted by $\bm{\theta}_{d_k}$).
+After a predetermined number of iterations, the Aggregator forwards local models $\bm{\theta}_{d_k}$ to the server.
+The server aggregates them to obtain a global device-side model $\bm{\theta}_d$ (i.e., the parameters of $M_d$) and sends it back to devices to refresh local parameters.
+The main symbols are summarized in Table~\ref{tab:notation}.}